Poor Folk, also translated as Poor People, was the first work of the Russian novelist Fyodor Dostoevsky and published in 1846.

 This edition is based on the 1915 translation by C. J. Hogarth.

-The Poor Folk book is available for download in PDF, ePUB and Mobi
+The Poor Folk book is available for download in PDF, ePUB and Mobi:

 Share this book

 Russian novelist, philosopher, short story writer, essayist, and journalist.
+His work explored human psychology in the troubled political, social, ...

-We have 11 books by Fyodor Dostoevsky in Alice and Books library
+We have 21 books by Fyodor Dostoevsky in Alice and Books library

 After all, one drinks tea largely to please one's fellow men, Barbara, and to give oneself tone and an air of gentility (though, of myself, I care little about such things, for I am not a man of the finicking sort).